prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 ### The Perfect Balance ($500)
 ![500 pc](/img/case/nzxt s340.png "NZXT S340 (White)"){: .img-right .img-small}

 The secret to building a great gaming computer is finding the perfect balance of price and performance.
 With this build, you receive just that.

 On a budget, $500 is often the amount of money that I recommend people spend.

 You are still spending a relatively small amount on the PC, but it is still enough to buy powerful and efficient parts.

 [$500 Gaming PC](/budget-pcs/500/){: .big-button}

 ### The Stealth Gamer ($600) ![600 PC](/img/case/cuboid-r1.jpg "Cuboid R1"){: .img-small .img-right}

-This relatively low budget gaming PC is not only powerful, but sleek and refined as well.
+This PC is sleek, refined, and low cost.
 For $600, you are getting a low profile PC that is quiet, efficient, and certainly an amazing gaming machine.
-If you are interested in this $600 gaming PC build, click [here](/budget-pcs/600/)

 [$600 Gaming PC](/budget-pcs/600/){: .big-button}